Officials: Pakistani Christian woman transferred to capital

-ISLAMABAD (AP) — Two senior Pakistani officials say a Christian woman acquitted eight years after being sentenced to death for blasphemy is being flown to the capital Islamabad from an undisclosed location in Punjab province for security reasons.
+ISLAMABAD (AP) — A Christian woman acquitted by Pakistan’s Supreme Court eight years after being sentenced to death for blasphemy was flown Wednesday night to a facility in the capital Islamabad from an undisclosed location for security reasons, two senior government officials said.

+Amid tight security, Asia Bibi left a detention facility in Punjab province for the flight to the capital, the officials said.
+Troops guarded the roads leading to the airport from which she departed, they said.
 The officials spoke on condition of anonymity Wednesday as they were not authorized to speak to media on the record.

-The move comes a week after Pakistan’s Supreme Court in a landmark ruling acquitted Bibi and ordered her released, a move that triggered nationwide protests.
+Authorities last month said they arrested two prisoners for allegedly conspiring to strangle her and since then additional police and troops have been deployed to the facility in Punjab.
+Officials said Bibi will be safer at the new facility in Islamabad.

+Bibi’s transfer comes a week after the high court in a landmark ruling acquitted Bibi and ordered her released, a move that triggered nationwide protests.
 Bibi’s release was put on hold Friday after authorities held talks with radical Islamists who want her publicly hanged.

 Most Read Nation & World Stories